solderneer/solderneer/site/src/content/notes/i-write-for-thought-lego.md

 ---

 **Note One:** The advances in Large Language Models, make this even more pertinent.
 Having a repository of written thoughts means that LLMs can interact, search and weave threads for me automatically!
 Probably an experiment to run at some point.

+**Note Two:** I did this experiment in [[self-socratic-dialogues]]!